poojapatilhr/poojapatilhr/README.md

 ## Hi 👋, I'm Pooja Patil
-                         A passionate Business Analyst, Turning Data Into Valuable Information
+                         A passionate Analyst, Turning Data Into Valuable Information
 - 🌱 Currently pursuing a Master's in Business Analytics from Seattle University, graduating in August 2024.
 Seeking full-time opportunities in business intelligence and analytics domain

 - 🤝 I’m looking for help with referrals.